ananikets18/RESPONSIVE-landing-page-using-html-css-and-javascript/README.md

-# Responsive Modal (popup box) using HTML CSS & Javascript 🚀
+# Responsive landing page using HTML CSS & Javascript 🚀

 ## [Watch it on youtube](https://youtu.be/pX9K9g28CRg)